omega8cc/boa/docs/DEBUG-APCU-DRUSH-CRON.md

       to approximately _RAM / 3 and monitor for improvement — see Issue 1
 - [ ] If RAM is insufficient for the site count: escalate a RAM increase request — see RAM sizing guidance in Issue 1
-- [ ] Disable Drupal core's Automated Cron on all Aegir-managed sites
+- [ ] Disable Drupal core's Automated Cron on all Ægir-managed sites
-- [ ] If drush-based cron is confirmed as a trigger: switch to Aegir's wget-based cron
+- [ ] If drush-based cron is confirmed as a trigger: switch to Ægir's wget-based cron
 - [ ] If wget cron is not completing: increase PHP execution time limits via fpm-pool-common files rather than switching to drush cron — see FAQ.md
 - [ ] If `local.settings.php` discovery cache override was applied as a workaround: